julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 ## 3. Herb Bundles and Womb Charms

-In Slavic and Alpine traditions, herbalists would create bundles of **red clover**, **lady’s mantle**, and **nettle** tied with red thread and worn at the waist or hidden under the bed.
-These bundles weren’t just medicine—they were spirit helpers.
+In Slavic, Balkan, and Alpine folk traditions, women sometimes carried small bundles of fertility herbs tied with red thread and worn near the waist, tucked beneath clothing, or hidden beneath the bed.

+Common herbs included:
+- lady’s mantle
+- red clover
+- nettle
+- vervain
+- wild rose petals
+- apple blossom

+Red thread was used for warmth, blood, protection, and resistance against the evil eye.
+The bundle was believed to guard the womb, encourage conception, and protect what was trying to grow.

-  Tie the charm at dawn and whisper your wish into it.
-Bury it in the earth when the wish comes true.
+Some women tied the charm at dawn during the waxing moon, whispering their wish over the herbs before knotting the thread closed.

+When conception came or when the season of trying had passed, the bundle was buried in the earth, returning the prayer to the land.

+These bundles were considered living amulets - small spirits who walked with the woman.

 For a full guide to the plants of Old Europe traditionally used in fertility magic, see
 - **[Fertility Herbs for Women](/fertility-herbs-for-women-old-world/)**